 Not sure how to Fair Trade Your Finals?
 Here are a few ideas to help get the ball rolling.

 Give your classmates that extra boost as they head into or out of the library!
-Set up a table with Fair Trade Coffee (Doi Chaang Coffee Co), Chocolate (Lake Champlain Chocolates ), Tea (Numi Tea), Apparel (HAE Now ) and beautiful artisan items (Y’abal ) as well as educational materials and story cards about each product.
-For example, check out this story about how Numi Tea has worked to bring Fair Trade to tumeric farmers in Madagascar.
+Set up a table with Fair Trade Coffee (ecoGrounds), Chocolate (Tony’s Chocolonely), Tea (Mighty Leaf), Coconut Flakes (Simple Truth) and handmade artisan items (Pocket Disc) plus educational materials, fact-sheets on Fair Trade, stickers, pins and story cards about each product (all included in the kit).

-You can also create your own materials to highlight what you have accomplished this year and are looking to achieve in the next.
-Use this as an opportunity to get the word out about your campaign!
+You can also create your own materials to highlight what you have accomplished this semester and are looking to achieve in the next.
+Use this as an opportunity to get the word out about your campaign and recruit new members!